mauricioabreu/sre-hands-on/README.md

 **Availability** is the word used to define whether a system is able to complete a request from a client.
 We use the word _client_ because we don't care whether the request comes from humans or tools.

-If a GET request to `/todos` route works, it means the route works and the requests completes.
-Does it mean that the application is available?
+If a GET request to the `/todos` route works, it means the route works, and the request completes.
+But does it mean that the application is available?

-Availability if often measured by using the following formula:
+Availability is often measured using the following formula:

-$sucessful / (successful + failed)$
+$successful / (successful + failed)$

 Let's check some examples:

-* Our app receives *1000* requests in the past minute.
+* Our app received *1000* requests in the past minute.
-* 100 out of 1000 requests fail
+* *100* out of 1000 requests failed.
 * 900 / (900 + 100) = 0.9
-* Our app has **90% of availability**
+* Our app has 90% availability.

 ### Latency